-E-filers must do the following in order to e-file in NextGen:
+E-filers who have not accessed CM/ECF since the Court implemented NextGen must do the following in order to e-file:

 - Obtain your own individual PACER account or upgrade your existing individual PACER account

 - Know your current CM/ECF login and password.

 - Link your individual PACER account with CM/ECF (reference document).

 - How do I know if I have an upgraded PACER account?

 Upgraded PACER accounts have usernames that are at least 8 characters.
 If your username is 6 characters, you do not have an upgraded account.
 Go to https://www.pacer.gov/ and click on Manage My Account to upgrade your PACER account.

 - My law firm uses a shared PACER account.
 Can we continue to use that account?